IV Fluid Support

 "Be Prepared" Boy Scout Motto

-In medicine, the key to making a procedure safe is to anticipate the likely problems and to be prepared for them.
+In medicine, the key to making a procedure safe is to know what the likely problems are and to then be prepared for them.

 Because low blood pressure is so common, it only makes sense to be prepared for it.
-This is why whenever a human is anesthetized, there is always an IV line in and there are always fluids running.
+This is why whenever any human is anesthetized, there is always an IV line in and there are always fluids running.
+It is malpractice to not do so.
 IV fluids help keep the pressure from going down in the first place, and if the pressure does go down anyway, we can give a big slug of fluids and bump it right back up again.

 Every two or three years, something happens during an anesthesia that meakes us reach for the Crash Kit.
 Every Veterinary Clinic has one: It's required by law.
 If you open the Crash Kit up and look inside, you will find things like epinephrine, lidocaine, and atropine, all of which are most effective when given intravenously.